 If there is an electric hypercar to sit up and take notice of, it’s this one.
 The Rimac Nevera is here, and here first

-It was the Croatian company that arguably introduced us to the notion of an electric supercar, and while the business has still to really achieve its lofty ambitions in this respect, the Nevera marks an important moment in Rimac’s journey.
+It was the Croatian company that arguably introduced us to the notion of an electric supercar, and while the business has still to really achieve its lofty ambitions, the Nevera marks an important moment in Rimac’s journey.
 That’s because the Nevera is finally ready to go, its 150-unit run is already in production, and examples are due to reach early adopting customers in the third quarter of this year.

-Based on the Concept_Two first unveiled in 2018, Rimac has taken that car’s bespoke chassis, motors and batteries and turned them into something tangible that customers can actually purchase.
-The numbers are predictably immense, including the price, which is $2.43million, plus taxes.
+The Nevera itself is based on the Concept_Two first unveiled in 2018, but now Rimac has taken that car’s bespoke chassis, motors and batteries and turned them into something tangible that customers can actually purchase.
+The numbers are predictably immense, including the price, which is £1.72million, plus taxes.